CTSecUK/Syskron-Security-CTF-2020/Write-ups/Leak audit.md

 Bye
 ```

-Back outside of MySQL we can import the database like below;
+Back at eth command prompt we can import the database like below;

 ```
 >$ sudo mysql -p leak_audit < data.sql
 Enter password:
 ```

-Now we head back in MySQL client and select the database;
+Now we head back into mysql client and select the database;

 ```sql
 >$ sudo mysql